mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 }
 ```

-The `_payload` of the command is the piece of data that holds the data that the command represents.
+The `_payload` of the command is the piece of data that holds the data that the command sends through the network.
 Since the payload of the command is the only thing which knows how the data within the command is represented, the `Command` delegates the `concat` and `serialize` method calls to the `payload` itself.

 The relation between `Command` and `Payload` takes advantage of the [decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern).

-Thanks to the current architecture we can:
+Thanks to the current architecture we can implement:

-- **Implement batching of the commands**.
+- **Batching of the commands**.
 Imagine we are using an HTTP gateway and we want to batch several commands.
-The Async Service will batch the commands depending on their type and the actual concatenation of the commands will be implemented by the `Payload` class.
-This is due the reason that JSON commands will be concatenated differently compared to BERT commands for instance.
+The async service will batch the commands depending on their corresponding actions.
+The actual concatenation of the commands will be implemented in the `Payload` class.
+This is due the reason that JSON commands will be concatenated differently compared to BERT commands, for instance.
-- **Implement prioritization**.
+- **Prioritization**.
 We can build a priority queue of the incoming actions and dispatch the corresponding commands based on the assigned priority.
-In such case higher priority commands (such as RESTful calls) can be invoked before lower priority commands (such as assets fetching).
+In such case higher priority commands (such as RESTful calls) can be invoked before lower priority commands (such as assets fetching) no matter of the order they arrive.

 ### Configuration of Dependencies